Enoch-Gonzalez/07-kubernetes-multiples-microservices-eks-depl/README.md

         http://<minikube-serivce-users-service>/login
         ```

-- This will throw a token.
-This will throw a token.
-Copy it.
+        **This will throw a token.
+Copy it.**

 13. Add tasks to your app.

 - Add tasks by adding a Header in Postman.
-This require authentication, add a Header and send a post Request:
+This require authentication.
+Add a Header and send a post Request:

     ```
     Key: Authorization